adimian/kirby/docs/usage.md

 The design choices are these one:
-- For this proof-of-concept we are focusing on a strategical product for our business : pain-au-chocolat (our business is a bakery)
+- For this proof-of-concept we are focusing on a strategical product for our business : pain-au-chocolat (our business is a bakery),
-- At initialisation, the prevision is going to send data proposed by the administrator
+- At initialisation, the prevision is going to send data proposed by the administrator,
 - Since it's a proof of concept, we won't have API at disposal.
-So, for the imputs we are going to fake them and for the outputs, we are going to write on files.
+So, for the imputs we are going to fake them and for the outputs, we are going to write on files,
+- Also, we want result quickly, so one day correspond to one minute in the example.

 ### Build example project